uncbiag/neuro_shooting/README.md

    year      = {2020}}
 ```

-# neuro_shooting development installation
+# Development installation

-Sometimes it is desirable to install *neuro_shooting* for development purposes.
-To do this, first download the git repository
+Sometimes it is desirable to install `neuro_shooting` for development purposes.
+To do this, first clone the git repository via

 ```
    git clone https://github.com/uncbiag/neuro_shooting.git